colinmollenhour/Cm_Cache_Backend_Redis/README.md

 ## KNOWN ISSUES

- - Standalone mode on some environments appears to lose connection to Redis.
-Please provide details if you can reproduce this error!
- - In very rare circumstances it may be possible for a race-condition to cause tag data leaks.
+ - In very rare circumstances it may be possible for a race-condition to cause inconsistent tag data such as if one process is removing a cache entry as another is adding it.
 However, operations are pipelined to reduce these risks greatly and cached data is not subject to corruption.
-As far as I know the risk is no greater than with other backends.
+As far as I know the risk is no greater than with most other backends.

 ## RELATED / TUNING